cedadev/cloudhands-ops/cloudhands/ops/doc/index.rst

 Python packages
 :::::::::::::::

-The software is distributed under the `cloudhands` namespace.
-It consists of several separate packages.
+The software is distributed as several separate packages.

 cloudhands-common
-    Mumble
+    Common types, utilities and database schema

 cloudhands-web
-    Mumble
+    User interface and Web portal application

 cloudhands-jasmin
-    Mumble
+    Site-specific configuration for the JASMIN infrastructure (private)

 cloudhands-ops
-    Contains user guide, operations scripts and experimental code.
+    Contains this manual, some operations scripts and experimental code.

 References
 ::::::::::

-The software runs as a web portal.
-SQLAlchemy, Pyramid
+The software runs as a web application portal.
+It uses the Pyramid web framework and the SQLAlchemy ORM.
+The following material has informed the design.

 * `Pyramid security model`_
 * `Multiple authentication methods`_